K-Cully/performance-of-microservices/ClusterEmulator/Service.Simulation/Processors/Processor.md

 ## Implementation
-Each processor in the service list is referenced by name so these must be unique within a service.
+Each processor in the service list is referenced by name so these must be unique within a service.<br/>
 A processor in the list takes the form "ProcessorName": { Configuration Object }

 #### errorSize